Please welcome my sister Kelsey to the blog. She put together this guest post on how she healed her own acne using real foods!

 Vitamin B Complex

-The B complex vitamins (a group of eight nutrients including B1, B2, B3, B5, B6, B7, B9 and B12) help convert carbohydrates, proteins and fats into energy, as well as assist in their digestion.
+The B complex vitamins (a group of eight nutrients including B1, B2, B3, B5, B6, B7, B9, and B12) help convert carbohydrates, proteins, and fats into energy, as well as assist in their digestion.
 By doing so, the B vitamins improve immunity, help build the nervous system and contribute to our overall health.
-Most notably, the full spectrum is needed on an ongoing basis to preserve the integrity of the skin, hair, eyes and liver.
-During acute flare-ups I have used a topical Vitamin B3 spray that can be helpful at decreasing inflammation.
-But, because the B vitamins work better as a group, supplements and foods containing all eight nutrients are more beneficial over the long term than those that contain just one or two.
-Vitamin B complexes, like this one from Premier Research Labs, have synergistic effects that enhance positive results.
-I take it along with Radiant Life's Grass-fed Liver, which has all of the natural co-factors (like copper and vitamin A) needed to properly absorb the B vitamins.
+Most notably, the full spectrum is needed on an ongoing basis to preserve the integrity of the skin, hair, eyes, and liver.
+During acute flare-ups, I have used a topical Vitamin B3 spray that can help decrease inflammation.
+But, because the B vitamins work better as a group, supplements, and foods containing all eight nutrients are more beneficial over the long term than those that contain just one or two.
+Vitamin B complexes, like Premier Research Labs Max B-ND, have synergistic effects that enhance positive results.
+I take it along with Radiant Life's grass-fed liver, which has all of the natural co-factors (like copper and vitamin A) needed to properly absorb the B vitamins.